OPPIDA/CodeSecTools/docs/sast/index.md

 It is important to note that **CodeSecTools provides only the integration scripts, not the SAST tools themselves**.

-Proprietary and private SASTs can also be integrated.
+Proprietary and private SAST tools can also be integrated.
 However, you must ensure that you provide all required licensing information.

 When integrating a proprietary tool, **DO NOT commit any proprietary or private data** (such as license keys, binaries, or confidential source code) to the CodeSecTools repository, as this could violate licensing agreements.